 “Why would I need a prosthodontist?”

-A prosthodontist is a dental specialist who, after completing dental school, receives two to three years of advanced training in the restoration and replacement of teeth in a specialty program at a hospital or university.
+A prosthodontist is a dentist who, after completing dental school, receives two to three years of advanced training in the restoration and replacement of teeth in a specialty program at a hospital or university.
 Prosthodontists have mastered procedures that involve crowns, bridges, veneers, partials, dentures and dental implants.

 “Isn’t once a year enough for a routine cleaning?”